College is hard.

 Being surrounded by highly motivated individuals working with Vector broadened my horizon on how much someone can accomplish through hard work and determination.

-It shifted my fixed mindset to a mindset focused on growth and allowed me to set larger goals for myself both personally and professionally.
+It shifted my fixed mindset to a growth mindset and allowed me to set larger goals for myself, both personally and professionally.

 Of course, there are anomalies, like Matt Foss and Brad Couture.